primalnow/primalname.github.io/_posts/2017-02-26-chronology-of-prophets.md

 ---
-title: Chronology of Prophets and Spiritual Leaders
-date: 2017-02-26 13:03:54 Z
-categories:
-- Religions
-tags:
-- mindfulness
-- faith
-- religion
-- god
-- prophets
-- jesus
-- muhammad
-- taoism
-- buddhism
-- hinduism
-- shintoism
 layout: post
+title:  "Chronology of Prophets and Spiritual Leaders"
+date:   2017-02-26 18:03:54 +0500
+categories: Religions
+tags: mindfulness faith religion god prophets jesus muhammad taoism buddhism hinduism shintoism
 description: Chronology of Prohpets, and greatest teachers, shows us how their teachings were a work in progress, and how it concluded.
 image: chronology-of-prophets-primal-now.jpg
 ---